 I asked this question to several fitness experts a few years ago and I never got a straight answer.
 Then last week someone asked me the same thing.
 Now that I’m a personal trainer, I’ve got a pretty good grasp on the answer.

 A little backstory – I also have a 200 hour teacher training certification in Ashtanga Vinyasa Yoga under my belt.
 I went all the way to India to get it.
 While there, I spent about 4 hours a day learning and doing, yoga.
 That’s a A LOT of sun salutations.

 Anecdotally, that experience should have been an adequate answer to my question of whether yoga was enough exercise to lose weight, but it really wasn’t.
-For even though I did lose a few pounds over the course of my trip, it’s hard to say if that was the yoga, or the constant diarrhea from the filthy squaller I was living in.
-I was also highly stressed from the excessive traffic, heat, animals, cow shit, sketchy people and everything else India has to offer, so my cortisol levels were constantly elevated and my sleep was crap.
+For even though I did lose a few pounds over the course of my trip, it’s hard to say if that was the yoga, or the constant sickness from the conditions I was living in.
+I was also highly stressed from the excessive traffic, heat, animals, cow droppings and all the wonderful chaos India has to offer, so my cortisol levels were constantly elevated and my sleep was crap.
 These are two things that have a HUGE influence on body fat levels and diet control.

-A few years after I returned from India and resumed normal life, I decided to take a hiatus from running, which was my go-to form of exercise at the time.
+A few years after I returned from India and resuming a normal life, I decided to take a hiatus from running, which was my go-to form of exercise at the time.
 Instead, I did 30 minutes of yoga most days and nothing else.